 Unlike a regression line which is strictly straight, a LOESS line curves with the data.
-As you look at the graph the LOESS line is mostly straight with curves at the extremes and for small rise in fall in the middle for carseats purchased in urban areas.
+As you look at the graph the LOESS line is mostly straight with curves at the extremes and for a small rise in fall in the middle for carseats purchased in urban areas.

 So far we have created LOESS lines by the categorical variable Urban.
 We can actually make a graph with three LOESS lines.
-One for Yes urban, another for No Urban, and a last one that is an overall line that does not take into account the Urban variable.
+One for Yes urban, another for No Urban, and the last one that is an overall line that does not take into account the Urban variable.
 Below is the code.

 ggplot()+ geom_point(data=Carseats, aes(x=Price, y=Sales, col=Urban))+ stat_smooth(data=Carseats, aes(x=Price, y=Sales))+stat_smooth(data=Carseats, aes(x=Price, y=Sales, col=Urban))